FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image22.png" style="width:80%" />

-There are several different ways you can get the Object Id for your Entra Id User account.
-The easiest way is to go to the Entra Id admin center.
+There are several different ways you can get the object Id for your Entra Id User account.
+One way is to navigate to the Entra Id admin center.
-Next, click **Users** in the left nav.
+Next, click **Users** in the left navigation menu.
 If you click on your user account, you should navigate to a page from which you can copy the **Object Id** associated with your user account.